-Table~\ref{tab:table4} summarizes the performance of now-casting in predicting U.S. quarterly GDP growth rates in the forecasting period.
+Table~\ref{tab:table4} summarizes the performance of nowcasting in predicting U.S. quarterly GDP growth rates in the forecast period.
 From the table, we make the following observations.
 First, as expected, now-casting fares better than forecasting.
-The only exception is MIDAS-D now-casting.
-Second, also as expected, Now-casting 2 shows some improvement over Now-casting 1 for a given model.
-Keep in mind, however, Now-casting 1 is available one month into a quarter whereas Now-casting 2 needs to wait for an additional month.
-Third, from the performance of MIDAS-C and MIDAS-D, the stock market indexes do not seem to be helpful in predicting the GDP growth rate.
+The only exception is MIDAS-D nowcasting.
+Second, also as expected, Nowcasting 2 shows some improvement over Nowcasting 1 for a given model.
+Keep in mind, however, Nowcasting 1 is available one month into a quarter, whereas Nowcasting 2 needs to wait for an additional month.
+Third, from the performance of MIDAS-C and MIDAS-D, the stock market indices do not seem to be helpful in predicting the GDP growth rate.
 In real applications, there exist many high-frequency explanatory variables, but their contributions to predicting the low-frequency variable of interest in unknown a priori.
-In this situation, the results obtained in this paper suggest that the Lasso regression could be helpful.
+In this situation, our results suggest that the Lasso regression could be helpful.

-Figure \ref{fig:fig2} shows both the Lasso model and the MIDAS-B model improve the prediction via now-casting.
-But when irrelevant variables exist, MIDAS regression might encounter some difficulties.
+Figure \ref{fig:fig2} shows that both the Lasso model and the MIDAS-B model improve the prediction via nowcasting.
+However, when irrelevant variables exist, the MIDAS regression might encounter some difficulties.